Are Cities Making Animals Smarter?

 By 2030, it’s estimated that nearly 10 percent of the planet’s land will be covered by cities.
 More than half the human population now lives in urban areas, and an untold number of animals do, too—from mosquitoes that have buzzed around the London Underground for so long they’ve become genetically distinct, to leopards that stalk stray dogs around villages in Mumbai.
 Colombo is at the forefront of this global trend.
 Its trees are filled with resplendent magpies and lorikeets, all chirping like arcade machines.
 Geckos climb its walls, and thick-bellied monitor lizards scurry around its bushes.
 One evening, I saw a crocodile as long as a canoe casually paddling in one of its lakes.

 Sometimes animals end up in cities because they have nowhere else to go.
 Other times they happily move in, finding readily available food or other advantages over life in the wild.
 Chicago’s coyotes, for instance, escape year-round hunting and trapping by staying within the city’s borders.
-“The city actually serves as a huge refuge for them,” says Stan Gehrt, a wildlife ecologist at The Ohio State University who has been studying the canines for almost two decades.
+“The city actually serves as a huge refuge for them,” says Stan Gehrt, a wildlife ecologist at Ohio State University who has been studying the canines for almost two decades.
 “There are a lot of nooks and crannies in the landscape, places that people don’t use, that coyotes are really good at exploiting.”

 One of the great mysteries of urban adaptation is what, if anything, living in cities does to animal minds.
 Research on urban wildlife has already shown that cities can have jaw-dropping effects on animals’ behavior.
 Gehrt’s coyotes have not only learned where it’s safest to cross roads, but have also learned to avoid traffic based on its speed and volume.
 Do behavioral shifts like this reflect deeper changes in how urban animals think?
 In what urban animals are?